razi17571/ASR-Fine-Tuning-Whisper-with-LibriSpeech/README.md

 1. Download the LibriSpeech dataset.
 2. Fine-tune the Whisper model using the provided notebook.
 3. Evaluate the fine-tuned model on the test dataset.

-To learn more about the Whisper model and the LibriSpeech dataset, read the [GeeksforGeeks article](https://www.geeksforgeeks.org/automatic-speech-recognition-using-whisper/).